parasmehta/cocktail-finder/README.md

 - feel free to add comments on the code if you want to explain something or on a place that could be improved
   - you can also add comments at the bottom of this document
 - feel free to add more tests to check the robustness of your solution
-- in case of questions, open an issue in the repository or send an email to paras.mehta@lofino.de
+- in case of questions, open an issue in the repository or send an email to paras.mehta@lofino.de or tobias.hann@lofino.de
-- when you're done send an email to paras.mehta@lofino.de
+- when you're done send an email to paras.mehta@lofino.de or tobias.hann@lofino.de

 # Your Notes